SapientGuardian/GtirbSharp/README.md

-# gtirbsharp
+# GtirbSharp
 .NET library for the [GTIRB](https://github.com/GrammaTech/gtirb) format.

-Code was ported directly from the official Java implementation where possible.
+Code, documentation, and tests were ported directly from the official repo where possible.

+This is a work in progress.